Table of Contents

 Millets are a group of highly variable small-seeded grains, widely grown in India.
 They are rich in nutrients and popularly known as Nutri-Cereals.
 They belong to the Poaceae family.
 Millets are mostly rainfed crops that require fewer inputs and less water.
-They are tolerant to drought and they are the next generation crops.
+They are tolerant to drought and they are next-generation crops.

-In this blog, I will give you a brief about millets, its nutritional facts, health benefits and why it is grown by farmers in Koraput.
+In this blog, I will give you a brief about millets, their nutritional facts, health benefits, and why it is grown by farmers in Koraput.